Indian Arm: Wigwam Inn

 The Wigwam Inn, located at the north end of Indian Arm, originally opened as a luxury German Biergarten resort and fishing lodge in 1910.
 A daily steamship route, using the sternwheeler Skeena, brought customers and supplies to the inn.
 The property was operated by Gustav Konstantin von Alvensleben during its glory days before World War I, and by other operators until 1963.
 The property was then sold several times, with a somewhat checkered history, including a stint as a gambling casino, which led to a raid by the Royal Canadian Mounted Police.
 Famous guests over the years included two of the richest men in the world: oil tycoon John D. Rockefeller and the great-grandson of fur trade millionaire John Jacob Astor.

 The Inn is currently owned and operated by the Royal Vancouver Yacht Club as an outstation for club members.
 There is no public moorage available at the Wigwam docks; reciprocal privileges are not available to members of any other yacht clubs.
-There are various rumours that Al Capone hid out at the Wigwam, that murders were committed and it may be haunted.
+There are various rumours that Al Capone hid out at the Wigwam, that murders were committed there, and that it might be haunted.